 (1) Free Courses

 As mentioned earlier, the Course section offers many free short courses from some prestigious universities.
 That is if you don’t want a certificate upon completion.
-If you do, however, then it would cost anywhere between $29 to $70 to enroll.
+If you do, however, then it would cost anywhere between $29 to $70 to enrol.

 To search for this option, simply enter ‘free courses’ on the search bar and you’ll see more than 1600 topics to choose from.
 The platform also has a list called Popular Free Courses which shows trending topics people are actively learning in real-time.